 The dish can be served with white or brown rice, orzo or regular pasta.
 Even potatoes, like mashed potatoes or roasted ones would be great as well.

 If you prefer to skip the rice or pasta, but prefer bread, serve it with a good crusty one, like this easy to make no knead bread.
 It is to die for, especially when you dip that bread into the sauce!
 Yum!

 I think it is a great recipe to feed a crowd and looks awesome as a centerpiece if you have a party.

 The Bossy Kitchen Group on Facebook is a community of people who share the passion for cooking and baking and where everyone is welcome to share ideas, tips and culinary experiences.
 Click HERE if you would like to join!

 - 1 pound and 12 oz(794g) canned tomatoes with the sauce in

 - 2 cinnamon sticks

 - 1/2 cup chicken stock or dry white wine

 - Season chicken pieces with salt and pepper.

-- Add remaining ingredients with more salt and pepper if needed.
+- Add tomatoes from the can with their juice, cinnamon sticks, chicken stock or wine with more salt and pepper if needed.